Franciscoborges2002/startProjectCLI/README.md

 # CLI tool to start a JS project

-    A simple CLI tool to start a JS project including some major frameworks or vanilla.
+    A simple CLI tool to start a JS project including some major frameworks or vanilla and you can include Typescript.

+## How to install?

+    Just run:
+    (./utils/images/carbon.png)

 ## TODO
 - [X] Make the basic questions;